buuug7/notes/css/grid.md

 - There is repeat() function, which saves some typing, like making 10 columns: grid-template-columns: repeat(10, 1fr);

-- Combining all of these things can be extremely powerful, like grid-template-columns: repeat(auto-fill, minmax(200px, 1fr)); See the demo at the top of the page about “The Most Powerful Lines in Grid”.
+- Combining all of these things can be extremely powerful, like grid-template-columns: repeat(auto-fill, minmax(200px, 1fr)); See the demo at the top of the page about "The Most Powerful Lines in Grid".